 Most people wait 10 years from their first symptoms before seeking help.
-That delay comes at a measurable cognitive, emotional, and social cost.
+That delay comes at a measurable cognitive, emotional, and social cost — and it is entirely preventable.

-Hearing loss affects tens of millions of Americans โ yet the vast majority go undiagnosed and untreated for years.
+Hearing loss affects tens of millions of Americans — yet the vast majority go undiagnosed and untreated for years, silently accumulating cognitive, emotional, and social consequences.

-By your mid-50s, the risk is real.
-By your 70s, hearing loss is statistically the norm.
+By your mid-50s the risk is real.
+By your 70s, hearing loss is statistically the norm — yet most people in these age groups have never had a hearing evaluation.

-NYU Langone, 2022High-frequency sounds โ such as certain consonants (s, f, th, sh) โ are the first to decline.
-If these voices seem consistently "muffled," it may indicate early hearing loss.
+NYU Langone, 2022High-frequency sounds — such as certain consonants (s, f, th, sh) — are the first to decline.
+If these voices seem consistently muffled, it may indicate early high-frequency hearing loss.

 Mayo Clinic, 2022Occasional clarification is normal, but repeated requests in nearly every conversation signal a potential problem worth investigating with a professional evaluation.